dnolan1993/machinery_world_/README.md

                 <li>Additional Machinery Selection
                     <ul>
                         <li>
-                            Correctly fill in fields before but leave "multiple-machines" field blank to ensure this is an optional field. (does not show error message as is not a required field)
+                            Correctly fill in fields before but leave the "multiple-machines" field blank to ensure this is an optional field. (does not show an error message as is not a required field)
                         </li>
                         <li>
-                            Choose the first item on the drop-down list to ensure it inserts this option in to the input field.
+                            Choose the first item on the drop-down list to ensure it inserts this option into the input field.
                         </li>
                         <li>
                             Repeat the previous step for each item in the drop-down list to ensure they all work correctly.